alemsiz/mt-exercise-5/README.md

     ./scripts/subsample_data.sh data/train.it-en.it
     ./scripts/subsample_data.sh data/train.it-en.en

-This generated the two subsampled training files which I use from now on: `head100k.train.it-en.it` and `head100k.train.it-en.en`.
+This generated two subsampled training files in the `data` folder which I use as the model training data from this point on: `head100k.train.it-en.it` and `head100k.train.it-en.en`.

 ### BPE learning and joint vocabulary creation